mrled/bibliographer/readme.md

 > Retrieving your Audible library via this program relies on the
 > [audible](https://github.com/mkb79/Audible) Python package
 > and may violate Amazon's terms of service.
+> It also saves your Audible credentials in plain text to your filesystem,
+> by default in a file called `./.bibliographer-audible-auth-INSECURE.json`.

 > [!CAUTION]
 > Retrieving ASINs (Amazon product IDs) via this program scrapes `https://amazon.com`